Everyone in your company should read and know the s500.

 When a calculation for a room or space results in a fraction, the indicated number of air movers should be rounded up.

-There are a few options in how you can learn and discuss what the s500 says.
-You can come to the WRT/ASD combo course.
-Yes… you should get certified even if you’re just estimating.
+This is a great reason estimators should be certified from the IICRC.
 For a further discussion on application of the s500, you can attend the Estimating and Negotiating course here at Reets Drying Academy.
 Not only will we discuss it together, you will receive an s500 Reference Guide.
 This guide is only a few pages long but it is invaluable.
 It breaks down the most commonly used items and says the page and section these items can be located.
-Lastly, you could sit in your office and look at the Estimate Pro Series.
+Lastly, you could sit in your office and look at the Reets TV Estimating Pro Series.